Home

 Shinrin Yoku, also known as Forest Bathing or Forest Therapy, is an ancient practice that is now supported by scientific research.
 Improved immune function, reduced cortisol levels, increased cognition and memory, and improved mood are just some of the clinical findings from this practice.
 Facilitated by a trained guide to help support your own relationship to the healing benefits of nature, this experience allows for mindful connection to the “more than human world.”
 Participants move at a slow pace and are invited to connect in a sensorial way to the beautiful surroundings of the Morris Arboretum & Gardens.
 Leave the hectic world behind and come explore this ancient wisdom.

-This single session course will be held on multiple dates - choose one or register for all 3!
+This single session course is held monthly through fall, providing a different experience as the season changes.
+Choose one or register for all!
 Meet at the Welcome Center.

 The class is all outdoors.
 Dress for the weather.